jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Organopeotica is an Art finding out warlike instruments.

-Orizonæternitatis is the supercelestiall vertue of things.
+Orizonæternitatis is the supercelestiall virtue of things.

 Orizeum is Gold.